pantheon-systems/documentation/source/docs/articles/sites/code/using-sendgrid-to-deliver-email-with-wordpress-and-drupal.md

 ### Download the WordPress SendGrid Plugin

 The official [SendGrid Plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) replaces the wp_mail function with API integration, making it a breeze to configure and get started.
-Install and activate the latest release through the WordPress dashboard or place it in the code/wp-content/plugins directory and activate via the dashboard.
+Install and activate the latest release through the WordPress dashboard or place it in the `code/wp-content/plugins` directory and activate via the dashboard.

 ###Add Your SendGrid Account Details
 Once you have installed and activated the plugin, click on the SendGrid menu item in the Settings tab on the site’s dashboard.
 Simply enter your site's SendGrid account credentials and select API as the protocol for sending mail.
 Next, enter the sending email address and provide a reply email address if you prefer replies to go to another address (optional).
 SendGrid supports categories so you can track email analytics and organize message types.
 Include any categories you would like to use, separated by commas.

-Note: At this time, choosing "SMTP" for the "Send mail with" option will not work on Pantheon, because the code uses PHP short tags.
+**Note**: At this time, choosing "SMTP" for the "Send mail with" option will not work on Pantheon, because the code uses PHP short tags.
 See [Known Limitations](https://www.getpantheon.com/docs/articles/sites/known-limitations/) for more information on PHP short tags.
 Currently, the API protocol is the only one that will work with SendGrid on Pantheon.

 ![WP Settings example](https://www.getpantheon.com/sites/default/files/docs/wordpress/sendgrid_wpconfig)​